Andrew Lloyd Webber: 2000s

 Having achieved great popular success in musical theatre, Lloyd Webber was referred to by The New York Times in 2001 as "the most commercially successful composer in history".
 In 2002 he turned producer, bringing the musical Bombay Dreams to London.
 With music by Indian Music composer A.R.
 Rahman and lyrics by Don Black, it ran for two years at the Apollo Victoria Theatre.
 A revised Broadway production at the Broadway Theatre two years later ran for only 284 performances.
 On 16 September 2004, his production of The Woman in White opened at the Palace Theatre in London.
 It ran for 19 months and 500 performances.
 A revised production opened on Broadway at the Marquis Theatre on 17 November 2005.
 Garnering mixed reviews from critics, due in part to the frequent absences of the show's star Maria Friedman due to breast cancer treatment, it closed only a brief three months later on 19 February 2006.

 Lloyd Webber produced a staging of The Sound of Music, which débuted in November 2006.
 He made the controversial decision to choose an unknown to play leading lady Maria, who was found through the BBC's reality television show How Do You Solve a Problem like Maria?, in which he was a judge.
 The winner of the show was Connie Fisher.
 A 2006 project, The Master and Margarita, was abandoned in 2007.

 In September 2006, Lloyd Webber was named a recipient of the Kennedy Center Honors with Zubin Mehta, Dolly Parton, Steven Spielberg, and Smokey Robinson.
 He was recognised for his outstanding contribution to American performing arts.
-He attended the ceremony on 3 December 2006; it aired on 26 December 2006.
 On 11 February 2007, Lloyd Webber was featured as a guest judge on the reality television show Grease: You're the One that I Want!.
-The contestants all sang "The Phantom of the Opera".

 Between April and June 2007, he appeared in BBC One's Any Dream Will Do!, which followed the same format as How Do You Solve a Problem Like Maria?.
 Its aim was to find a new Joseph for his revival of Joseph and the Amazing Technicolor Dreamcoat.
-Lee Mead won the contest after quitting his part in the ensemble – and as understudy in The Phantom of the Opera – to compete for the role.
+Lee Mead won the contest.
 Viewers' telephone voting during the series raised more than £500,000 for the BBC's annual Children in Need charity appeal, according to host Graham Norton on air during the final.